IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 **Solution**:

-1. Identify the process using the port:
+1. Identify the process that is using the port:
    - On macOS/Linux:
      ```bash
      lsof -i :50000